 6. Private but not anonymous

 Profile information is not public in LearningStone unless this is explicitly indicated.
 We respect your privacy but you are not anonymous within your LearningStone groupspaces.
-It is possible that a coach or trainer or if necessary someone at LearningStone can look at your information or messages that you have entered.
-This includes messages you post and then delete.
+It is possible that a coach or trainer or if necessary, for support, someone at LearningStone can look at your information or messages that you have entered.

 7. What we do with your information

 - LearningStone will send you messages about changes to LearningStone and/or new features or products.
 You can unsubscribe at any time.

 - The structure and content of the website may change based on your personal details.

 - Members of a collaborative group can see your details (depending on privacy settings) and use that information to get in touch with you.

 - Your details are combined with your on-site behavior to collect statistics.
 These statistics (e.g. number of visits to a page) are anonymized if they are shared with third parties.

 - If you choose an external log in method such as Facebook, LinkedIn or other login providers this account will be connected and the other site will know you log in.
 We do not post any information to these sites.